jnozzi/cocoadev.com/markdown/ApplicationEnhancer.md

  APEPatchCreate(&GetIconRefFromFileInfo, &My_GetIconRefFromFileInfo);

-Here General/APEPatchCreate is one of the functions exposed by the APE sdk.
+Here APEPatchCreate is one of the functions exposed by the APE sdk.

 When you install Application Enhancer it puts a deamon that monitors application launches.
 When an application is launched it searches     Library/Application Enhancers for any APE's to be loaded.
 So say Finder was being launched, then Application Enhancer would find our APE and load it into Finder's address space.
-It would then call our initialization routine where we would go on to call General/APEPatchCreate().
+It would then call our initialization routine where we would go on to call APEPatchCreate().

---General/SaileshAgrawal
+--SaileshAgrawal

 ----